Mazda Familia: Post-2003

 Production ended on 2 October 2003 and the whole Familia line were replaced by the Mazda3 in the same month.
 The eighth generation Familia continued to be produced by Ford Lio Ho in Taiwan as the "Mazda Isamu Genki" until 2008 (sold as hatch and sedan and with little or no styling differences to the original 1998 production model).
 It was also badged as the "Ford Activa", which, unlike the Ford Laser, had no styling changes from the 323, except for the badges.
 In Southeast Asia, a version of the last Laser continued to be assembled in Indonesia, Malaysia, and the Philippines as the Ford Lynx.

 This generation remained in production in some South American countries (Ecuador, Colombia, and Venezuela), badged as the Mazda Allegro.
-Each Allegro keep in the styling of the last generation 323/Protegé/Astina/Familia.
+Each Allegro keeps in the styling of the last generation 323/Protegé/Astina/Familia.
 In Colombia, production of the Mazda 323 continued until 2003, built by its local subsidiary, the Compañía Colombiana Automotriz.

 Chinese company FAW Haima Automobile Co., Ltd. produces a restyled version of the Familia/323 called Haima Family.
 It is equipped with a 1.6 L gasoline engine mated with a five-speed manual or a four-speed automatic gearbox.
 Another version called the Haima Happin went on sale for the 2010–2012 model years.
 The Happin was equipped with a 1.3 L engine and a five-speed manual gearbox.